Political Archives Act

 Article 4

-When the NAA conducts a review to determine the status of political archives owned and administered by a government agency (institution), it shall do so by inspecting the archives catalog or the content of the archives.
-When necessary, it may invite scholars or experts to take part.
+When the NAA conducts a review to determine the status of political archives owned and administered by government agencies (institutions), the NAA shall do so by inspecting the records catalog or the content of the records.
+When necessary, scholars or experts may be invited to take part.

 Article 5

-Before political archives owned and administered by a government agency (institution) are transferred to the NAA, the following matters must be carried out:
+Before political archives owned and administered by government agencies (institutions) are transferred to the NAA, the following matters shall be carried out:

-5. The item-level description shall be used to refer to archives access categories.
-If part of the archives are not to be made available for access, the government agency (institution) shall indicate the legal basis for this decision, and disclose the criteria for provision of access, and the number of years from date of creation after which public access is required.
+If part of the records are not to be made available for access, the government agencies (institutions) shall indicate the legal basis for this decision, and disclose the requirements for provision of access, and the number of years from the date of creation after which public access is required.

-With regard to the review of declassification or downgrading of confidential archives, as mentioned in subparagraph 2 of the preceding paragraph, archives that have been classified for more than 30 years without any legal basis shall be declassified, and declassification shall not be avoided for any of the following purposes:
+With regard to the review of declassification or downgrading of classified records, as mentioned in subparagraph 2 of the preceding paragraph, records that have been classified for more than 30 years without any expressly set date or conditions for declassification shall be declassified, and declassification shall not be avoided for any of the following purposes:

-The agency that originally classified the archives, and its superior agency, shall complete the review referred to in the preceding article within six months of completion of the inventory process required by paragraph 1 of the preceding article; if archives remain permanently classified after the review, the agency that made the original classification shall report the matter to its superior to seek its consent.
+The agency that originally classified the archives, and its superior agency, shall complete the review within six months of completion of the inventory process required by paragraph 1 of the preceding paragraph.
+If the review is not completed within six months, the archives shall be deemed declassified from the day after the passage of six months.

-Electronic files created pursuant to subparagraph 4 of paragraph 1 shall be provided along with the archives upon transfer.
+Electronic files created pursuant to subparagraph 4 of paragraph 1 shall be provided along with the records upon transfer.

 Article 6

-When political archives possessed by a political party, affiliated organization, or party-owned entity are reviewed by the Transitional Justice Commission (TJC) and determined to be national archives, they shall be transferred within a prescribed time period to the NAA for management, and the TJC, the NAA, and the political party, affiliated organization, or party-owned entity that possesses the archives shall make a record of the matter based on the records review list.
+When political archives possessed by a political party, affiliated organization, and party-owned entity are reviewed by the Transitional Justice Commission (hereinafter referred to as the TJC) and determined to be archives, they shall be transferred within a prescribed time period to the NAA for management, and the TJC, the NAA, and the political party, affiliated organization, and party-owned entity that possesses the records shall make a record of the matter based on the records review list.

 The TJC shall inform the relevant agencies of the determination referred to in the preceding paragraph.

-After the TJC has been dissolved pursuant to the law, reviews to determine the status of political archives possessed by a political party, affiliated organization, or party-owned entity shall be conducted by the competent authority.
+After the TJC has been dissolved pursuant to the law, the review and determination of the transfer of political archives possessed by a political party, affiliated organization, and party-owned entity to archives shall be conducted by the competent authority.
 Scholars, experts and impartial citizens may be invited to conduct such reviews.

-When records are determined to be political archives but the political party, affiliated organization, or party-owned entity possessing them refuses to transfer them for management as national archives, the refusing party shall receive an administrative fine of not less than NT$1 million and not more than NT$5 million, and consecutive fines may be imposed for each successive violation.
+When records are determined to be political archives but the political party, affiliated organization, or party-owned entity possessing them refuses to transfer them for management as archives, the refusing party shall be fined not less than NT$1,000,000 and not more than NT$5,000,000, and consecutive fines may be imposed for each successive violation.

 Article 7

-When handling the organization and preservation of archives, the NAA shall conduct the following tasks:
+When handling the organization and preservation of political archives, the NAA shall carry out the following matters:

 1. Arrange and describe the archives, and correct catalogs.